 The bridge is at the end of its useful life and is beyond simple repair.
 Not replacing the bridge would mean restricting the weight of vehicles and closing lanes to carry out maintenance, causing disruption in the future.

 We are replacing it with a new bridge with wider carriageways, footways and verges, and taller parapets to protect cyclists and pedestrians.

-We're now working towards demolishing and rebuilding the London-bound section (the western section) of bridge.
+We have now demolished the London-bound section (the western section) of bridge and have begun rebuilding.

 We finished replacing the Essex-bound section of Ardleigh Green Bridge (the eastern section) and switched traffic onto it in December 2017.

 We will begin rebuilding the London-bound section of the bridge.

 Details of these works, including any road closures, will be on this page nearer the time.

 We're on track to reopen all four lanes of traffic on the A127 by spring 2019.

 The eastern side of the old bridge was demolished between 28 April and 2 May 2017.